orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-29-unit-testing-exceptions-in-php.md

 ```

 When you need to check against all the possible parameters and properties of the exception, we can no longer use PHPUnit's `expectException` or `expectExceotionMessage` methods.
-Instead, we can use a `try-catch` block inside the test case and do the assertions manually:
+Instead, we can use a `try-catch` block inside the test case and do the assertions manually.

 ```php
 public function testThrowsExceptionWhenPostIsPublished(): void